RideWithGPS Available on All Bike Tours

 Do I need to be able to use data and be on Wi-Fi?

-Prior to your departure, simply download the maps and routes for offline use.
+Prior to your departure, download the maps and routes for offline use.
 Then use the offline maps during your tour.
 The RideWithGPS app can be used while your phone is in Airplane mode.
 This uses no data.
 You do NOT need to purchase a foreign data plan to use RideWithGPS if you are traveling outside of the USA.

 Will the application drain my battery?